netbeast/dashboard/README.md

 docker run -p 49160:8000 -d netbeast/netbeast
 ```

 This will run Netbeast dashboard on port 49160 of the host running the container.
+You can now play with it.

-3. You can now play with it.
-Access the dashboard on http://localhost:49160/
+Access the dashboard on [http://localhost:49160](http://localhost:49160)

-> – Et voilà
+Et voilà!

 <a name="overview"></a>
 # Overview